timescale/docs/promscale/alerting.md

 and aggregation.
 It also sends out notifications using email, on-call notification systems, and chat platforms.
-The labels, summary, and description described in the alerting rules file is forwarded to the alertmanager on meeting the promQL alert expression.
+The labels, summary, and description described in the alerting rules file is forwarded to the alert manager on meeting the PromQL alert expression.

 Setting up alerting and notifications are: